The Best Things To Do In Bologna In 1-2-3 Days

 Bologna, Italy, is a gem worth knowing about.
-When you think of Bologna city, a few things should pop into your mind.
+When you think of Bologna, a few things should pop into your mind.

 Culturally, Bologna is rich too.
 It has a strong tradition in music, with its opera houses and as a UNESCO City of Music.
 And if you’re into history, you’ll love wandering through its medieval center, visiting the Piazza Maggiore, and stepping into ancient churches like San Petronio.